ConfederacyOfGaia/Gaia/circle-of-twilight.md

 #### Persistent Aspect

 Starting at 10th level, you are adept at continuously maintaining a particular wild aspect.
 When you gain this feature, choose one Wild Aspect that you know.
 That aspect becomes permanent.
+A permanent aspect is not eligible for replacement as you advance in levels.

 #### Natural Vigor